 The best part about camping here is that you can go in the hot pools in the evening after the crowds have left—or even better, wake up at dawn and go in the pools first thing in the morning.
 The best!

-- You can contract amoebic meningitis from natural hot springs, not just in New Zealand but in hot springs worldwide.
+- One of the things you shouldn’t do in New Zealand is stick your head under the water in a hot spring.
+You can contract amoebic meningitis from natural hot springs, not just in New Zealand but in hot springs worldwide.
 While incredibly rare in New Zealand, this is a serious, life-threatening disease.
 The solution for this problem is simple, however: don’t stick your head under the water in a hot spring and you’ll be just fine.
 More information can be found here.

 - Don’t leave anything valuable in your car when visiting any of the free hot springs; Kerosene Creek in particular has an unfortunate amount of car break-ins.
 Don’t leave anything around to tempt the thieves.